metallurgical/docker-microservice-multicontainer/README.md

 ## Run

-Open terminal and navigate to root project directory and run `docker-composer -d up` .
+Open terminal and navigate to root project directory and run `docker-compose -d up` .

 `-d` will make the process running on background.